What are some ways to preserve wood that will be used for a raised bed vegetable garden?

 - An older type of wood preservative called Chromated Copper Arsenate (CCA) contained arsenic, copper, and chromium.
 CCA treated wood is no longer available for residential use as of 2004.

-- Alkaline Copper Quaternary (ACQ) is currently the most widely available type of wood preservative for residential use.
+- Micronized Copper Azole (MCA) is currently the most widely available type of wood preservative for residential use.
 It does not contain arsenic, but it does contain copper.
 It is considered to be low in toxicity.
-For information on the health risks associated with ACQ-treated wood, refer to the National Pesticide Information Center ACQ information page.
+For information on the health risks associated with MCA-treated wood, refer to the National Pesticide Information Center Wood Preservatives page.

 Is it safe to use cement blocks to build a raised garden to grow vegetables?

 - Cement block, cinder block, and concrete block, all are made with cement and fine aggregates such as sand or small stones.